-The rev limit will be controlled by the manufacturers software and will be monitored by the FIM/DWO approved rev-logger (see 2.4.9.1).
+The rev limit will be controlled by the manufacturers software and will be monitored by the FIM/DWO rev-logger (see Art.
+2.4.9.1).
 Over rev because of downshift will be ignored.
 ECU Hard limiter must be set to the WSBK specified rev limit.

-WSBK Initial rev-limit
+WSBK Initi al rev-limit

 Brand Proposed

 Aprilia 14700

 BMW 14950

+BMW 2019 14900

 Ducati V2 12400

-Ducati V4 TBC
+Ducati V4 16100

+Honda 15050

-Honda 14550
+Honda 2020 15600

 Kawasaki 2018 14100

-Kawasaki 2019 TBC
+Kawasaki 2019 14600

 MV Agusta 14950

 Suzuki 14900

 Yamaha 14700

+Yamaha 2020 14950

-2.4.3.4 Concessions
+2.4.3 Concessions

 - a) Concession points are awarded according to the final results of all dry races.
-Any rider can earn the concession points. - b) At the start of each season manufacturers will begin with 0 concession points. - c) The points will be awarded as follows: - i) 1st place = 3 concession points - ii) 2nd place = 2 concession points - iii) 3rd place = 1 concession point - d) No updates can be made to the concession parts during the first three races (excepting point h). - e) At the end of the first three rounds: - Any manufacturer whom achieves 9 or more points less than the manufacturer with the most concession points may choose at their discretion to make one update to the concession parts during the season.
-The parts must be introduced simultaneously. - f) Any manufacturer whom achieves 36 or more points less than the manufacturer with the most concession points at the end of season may update the concession parts for the following season. - g) Concession points are not cumulative.
+Any rider can earn the concession points. - b) At the start of each season manufacturers will begin with 0 concession points. - c) The points will be awarded during Superbike Races 1 and 2 (excluding Superpole Race) as follows: - i) 1st place = 3 concession points - ii) 2nd place = 2 concession points - iii) 3rd place = 1 concession point - d) No updates can be made to the concession parts during the first three races (excepting point h). - e) At the end of the first three rounds: - i) Any manufacturer whom achieves 9 or more points less than the manufacturer with the most concession points may choose at their discretion to make one update to their concession parts during the season.
+The parts must be introduced simultaneously. - f) Any manufacturer whom achieves 36 or more points less than the manufacturer with the most concession points at the end of season may update the concession part for the following season. - g) Concession points are not cumulative.
 The manufacturer may only have one concession available.
-A concession point earned after round 4 may be used for an intra-season update. - h) FIM/DORNA reserve the right to allow, at their discretion, one further concession parts update during the season for new manufacturers entering the series or for new homologations of bikes with a new design of engine. - The manufacturer must notify the SBK Technical Director of the full combination/specification of parts to be used.
-This notification must be made before the start of the season and again if a concession parts update is earned.
+A concession point earned after from round 4 may be used for an intra-season update. - h) FIM/DORNA reserve the right to allow, at their discretion, one further concession parts update during the season for new manufacturers entering the series or for new homologations of bikes with a new design of engine. - i) The manufacturer must notify the SBK Technical Director of the full combination/specification of parts to be used.
+This notification must be made before the start of the season and again if a concession part update is earned.

-- j) If a newly homologated machine maintains the same engine design as its predecessor and the manufacturer has not earned a between season concession update then the new machine must begin with the same engine specification as the last season with the approved concession parts.
-The SBK Technical Directors decision is final. - k) Machines considered as new will have their parts approved by December 31st to allow parts to be supplied to supported teams for the first race.
-A minimum of 3 sets of parts must be supplied to teams before January 10th.
+- j) If a newly homologated machine maintains the same engine design as its predecessor and the manufacturer has not earned a between season concession update then the new machine must begin with the same engine specification as the last season with the eligible concession part The SBK Technical Directors decision is final. - k) Machines considered as new will have their part declared eligible by December 31st to allow part to be supplied to supported teams for the first race.
+A minimum of 3 sets of part must be supplied to teams before January 10th.